Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for optimal enjoyment.

 The correct value of cyanuric may also differ with geographic locations, depending on temperature and how much sunlight is available during the day.
 This explains why a saltwater pool in Canada will need between 40 and 60 ppm and one in the USA may need up to 80 ppm of cyanuric acid during the summer.
 Also, the amount of cyanuric acid you need will depend on the amount of free available chlorine.
 Very high levels of cyanuric acid will reduce the levels of free chlorine; you can use the CYA/Chlorine chart linked above to determine the correct level to add at given level of free chlorine.

 This is the most ignored aspect pool water chemistry: The TDS in your pool should not exceed 1500 ppm.

 The levels of TDS increases as chemicals are added and as organic matter dissolves in the water.
 If it drifts to the higher side, TDS significantly affects free chlorine levels and other chemicals and may cause cloudiness in the water.

 The only way to reduce excess TDS is to drain and replace the water.
 Alternatively, you can increase the frequency of backwashing and cleaning your pool filter.

 How to Clear a Cloudy Saltwater Pool

-To get rid of cloudiness, you will have to do a to raise the level of free chlorine (since the chlorine produced by the generator is not enough; a chlorine generator just assists you in maintaining the level of free chlorine).
-When the levels of chlorine and cyanuric acid are balanced and the water is clear, the chlorine generator will pick up from there and start producing chlorine to maintain the free chlorine levels. chlorine shock
+To get rid of cloudiness, you will have to do a liquid chlorine shock to raise the level of free chlorine (since the chlorine produced by the generator is not enough; a chlorine generator just assists you in maintaining the level of free chlorine).
+When the levels of chlorine and cyanuric acid are balanced and the water is clear, the chlorine generator will pick up from there and start producing chlorine to maintain the free chlorine levels.